Editor’s note: This post was originally published on 1/8/19 and has been updated for accuracy and comprehension.

-In this particular email, we’re referring to one of their books and a recent tweet they made.
+In one particular email, we referred to one of our client's books and a recent tweet they made.

 In our case, we found the #1 problem amongst our clients is lead generation for their sales team – hence us addressing leads!

 For example, if you sell cloud computing services, you might have the meme say, “Hello, is it zero downtime you’re looking for?”